In and around Moreton

 The Jurassic coast stretches the length of Dorset, from pretty Lyme Regis, famous for fossil hunting in the west, all the way to the Isle of Purbeck in the east.

 There are long sandy beaches, cliff top walks, stone quarries, busy harbours and pretty coves.

-If you love the coast there is something for everyone: kayak tours, sea fishing, sailing, coastal walks or bucket and spade holidays.
-We are happy to guide you to the best spot to make your holiday a memorable one.
+If you love the coast there is something for everyone: kayak tours, sea fishing, sailing or bucket and spade holidays.
+We are happy to guide you to the best spot for your favourite activity.

 There are some amazing cycle routes around Moreton that have kept our family entertained for years, with the majority of the routes being easy enough for your little ones, and a few interesting bits hidden away in the woods for the more confident riders (just ask and we'll show you).

 For the road cyclists about, Dorset has miles of quiet roads through scenic countryside with beautiful views hidden around every bend.
-You can cycle to Lulworth Cove and Durdle Door in less than an hour and enjoy a swim at this well known beauty spot.
+If you are up for a challenge, you can cycle over the ridge to Lulworth Cove and Durdle Door in less than an hour and enjoy a swim at this well known beauty spot.